Supply chain operations reference: Best practices

-The practice shows operational improvement related to the stated goal and could be linked to Key Metric(s).
+The practice shows operational improvement related to the stated goal and could be linked to key metric(s).
 The impact should show either as gain (increase in speed, revenues, quality) or reduction (resource utilizations, costs, loss, returns, etc.).

-Use example
+Use example based on SCOR 1.0 to SCOR 12.0

 SCOR improves on this by offering a "standard" solution.
 The first step is to recover the Level 1 and Level 2 process descriptions.

 The example is of a simple supply chain.

 The picture alone cannot adequately describe what production strategy the manufacturing company has decided to adopt.
 It is no easier to figure out how the material is supplied from the two suppliers.
 For example, is the material delivered against a forecast or is it pulled based on real consumption?

-Even in its apparent simplicity this picture does not represent a standard.
-Without a more extensive description the picture does not help interpret what is actually happening in this supply chain.
+Even in its apparent simplicity, this picture does not represent a standard.
+Without a more extensive description, the picture does not help interpret what is actually happening in this supply chain.
 Descriptive text could be added to the images to help explain the whole process.
 In order to keep the example simple and direct, it focuses only on the central processes: Source, Make, and Deliver.
 This reflects the general practice of members who focus first of all on these three process scopes.
 Only in a second step do they apply Plan and Return to map all their supply chain processes.

-The description of the manufacturing company reads “Manufacturing company That Produces against a 15-day forecast".
-The key word here is “forecast".
-What is the SCOR scenario that resembles a production based on forecast?
-The answer is, M1 (Make build to stock).
+The example is of a manufacturing company that produces against a 15-day forecast.
+The key word here is forecast.
+What is the SCOR scenario that resembles a production based on a forecast?
+The answer is, M1 "Make Build to Stock".

 How does the company supply materials from the Far East?
-The box reads “Supplies raw materials in bulks from the Far East against a monthly forecast”.
-“Forecast” is again the keyword.
-How a process of supply based on a forecast be represented?
+The diagram explains that the company supplies raw materials in bulk from the Far East against a monthly forecast.
+Forecast is again the key word.
+How should a process of supply based on a forecast be represented?

-The process is “Source”.
+The process is Source.
 The picture from the SCOR manual shows that the process S1 “Source Stocked Product” exactly corresponds to the needs of this example.